KANAGARAJ-M/NoCorps-Dev-Community-Phase1/README.md

 - **Payment** : Users can pay for their premium subscription using credit/debit cards, PayPal, stripe, or other supported payment methods.
 - **Skill Exam Payment** : Users can pay for their skill exam using credit/debit cards, PayPal, stripe, or other supported payment methods.
 Every attempt will require a payment. payment will based on the Skill Exam Price.
 For example, Java Basic Skill exam price is $6.19 per attempt.
 Java Intermediate exam price is $15.49 per attempt, etc. If user passed(85/100) the exam Then automatically add the Skill badge in the user profile.

+⚠️ COPYRIGHT / USAGE NOTICE

+This repository is public for visibility, but it is NOT licensed for reuse.
+All rights reserved.
+You do NOT have permission to copy, modify, redistribute, or use this code without express written permission from the author.
+Contact <support@nocorps.org>.